Vennverse/autojobr-main/NEXT_VM_STEPS.md

 2. **Database connection fails**: Verify PostgreSQL is running: `sudo systemctl status postgresql`
 3. **Build fails**: Check for any TypeScript errors in the logs
 4. **PM2 won't start**: Check the logs with `pm2 logs autojobr`
+5. **Environment variables not loading**: Use `.cjs` extension for ecosystem config and include all variables in the config file
-5. **Nginx 502 error**: Ensure the application is running on port 3000
+6. **Nginx 502 error**: Ensure the application is running on port 5000

 ## API Keys Setup